apache/druid/docs/querying/sql-translation.md

 GROUP BY channel
 ```

-The EXPLAIN PLAN statement returns the following result with plan, resources, and statement attributes information in it:
+The EXPLAIN PLAN statement returns the following result with plan, resources, and attributes information in it:

 ```json
 [